Diabetes, Cholesterol, Blood Pressure and Life Extension

-- Anyone under a doctor's care for diabetes, or high cholesterol, or high blood pressure must use this supplement with their doctor's permission and guidance since it is extremely likely that it will require a change in their medication.
+- Anyone under a doctor's care for diabetes, high cholesterol, or high blood pressure must use this supplement only with their doctor's permission and guidance since it is extremely likely that it will require changes in their medication.

 - It is essential that you use this supplement with food (ideally about 5-10 minutes before eating).
-If you do not eat when using the formula, you are liable to see your blood sugar levels plummet.
-I personally made this mistake when playing with the supplement.
-I took it without eating, and “crashed” like I've never experienced before.
-Understand; this really works.
-Within minutes after eating, I was back to normal again.
+If you do not eat when using the formula, you may see your blood sugar levels crash.
+If you experience such a crash, simply eat some food to move your blood sugar levels back up to normal in a matter of minutes.

 Changes to the Formula